lucasmelloicaro/MarvelChallenge/README.md

 5. Check the debug console in VS Code for detailed API response information

 ### What You'll See
-- **On Screen**: List of recent Marvel comics with titles, page counts, and release dates
+- **Main Screen**: Horizontal scrollable list of recent Marvel comics with cover images and titles
-- **In Debug Console**: Detailed information including comic descriptions, creators, prices, and full API responses
+- **Comic Details**: When focusing on a comic, see title and description in the top section
+- **Character Navigation**: Select any comic (press OK/Enter) to view associated characters
+- **Character Details**: Vertical scrollable list showing character thumbnails, names, and descriptions
+- **Video Player**: Select any character (press OK/Enter) to play a sample video
+- **Video Controls**: Use OK to play/pause, directional keys to show info, BACK to return
+- **Navigation**: Use BACK button to navigate: Video → Characters → Comics

 ## api call: https://gateway.marvel.com/v1/public/comics?ts=1760645413&apikey=b63e4263edd3da6685fa48d540bee87a&hash=759cab1787e2901d76ee91825e6d5a92&limit=10&format=comic&formatType=comic&orderBy=-onsaleDate&dateDescriptor=lastWeek&hasDigitalIssue=true